cafungo/Recreating-Life-bar-of-League-of-Legends/README.md

 # Recreating-Life-bar-of-League-of-Legends
  Player HUD bar like League of legends in Unity

- Hello, this project recreates the life bar of the league of legends.

- It includes:
+This proyect includes:

-  #Show character level
-  #Show Summoner Name
-  #Show current life
-  #Show shield bar
-  #Show damage bars
-  #Show maximum health items
+* Show the level and player name
+* Current health of player
+* Mana of player
+* Bar of shield
+* Hit impact/Bar effect
+* Health Máx visual elements

-  You can follow me in my social
+You can follow me in my social media [Twitter](https://twitter.com/Cafungo)
-  Twitter/Cafungo